 The defendant plead guilty to speeding to try and get away from a police officer pursuit, at speeds of 80mph with a moment of 110mph on a country road of 40-50mph speed limits.
 It ended with no one injured, but small damage to both cars.
 They have no criminal history.
 There were no drugs or alcohol...
 Read more »

 A judge is able to sentence someone to a "standard range" of time in custody.
 This range depends on the type of charge and a person's criminal history.
-Each case is different and it is up to the defense lawyer to show why your case is different, or not, and not be made into an example.
-If the...Read more »
+Each case is different and it is up to the defense lawyer to show why your case is different, or not, and not be made into an...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.